 More efficient business processes.

-When compared to traditional methods for exchanging business documents EDI is definitely a better method of communicating with your trading partners.
+When compared to traditional methods for exchanging business documents is definitely a better method of communicating with your trading partners.
 Businesses are more willing to share data and engage in inter-organizational discussions.
 This helps improve supply chain management.

-Additionally, big corporations and retailers discourage doing deals with business partners when the partner is unable to send EDI transactions.
+Additionally, big corporations and retailers discourage doing deals with business partners when the partner is unable to send electronic data transactions.
 This is also true in the auto industry.
 To become a certified auto-industry vendor, the company must be capable of communicating electronically.
 Clearing products through customs can be difficult if the documents aren’t provided in EDI format and haven’t been distributed at the time of need.

 Integrating business processes within a company and between various firms is critical to the success of any SAP implementation.
 In business integration, it is essential to interface with old systems, interact with third-party products, and integrate business processes across multiple SAP systems.
 The two most frequently used methods for this kind of integration include ALE(Application Link and Enabling) and (Electronic Data Interchange) technologies that utilize the well-known IDoc (Intermediate Document) interface to exchange information.